Jay-Z, Travis Scott, Beyoncé, Featured On Fanatics Fest NYC Official Apple Music Playlist

 The inaugural Fanatics Fest NYC kicked off on Friday, Aug.
 16, and several big-name artists curated the vibes by lending their music to an official playlist.

 Jay-Z and Travis Scott, who attended a few Fanatics Fest events, were featured on Apple Music’s official playlist along with Sabrina Carpenter, Taylor Swift, Beyoncé, Usher, Eminem, 50 Cent, DJ Khaled, Tyla, Megan Thee Stallion, Shaboozey, Future, and more.
-With the event hosted in Jay-Z’s hometown, it made sense that his Alicia Keys-assisted hit “Empire State of Mind” kicked off the music mix, as did Queen’s coveted sports win anthem, “We Will Rock You.”
+With the event hosted in Jay-Z’s hometown, it made sense that his Alicia Keys-assisted hit “Empire State of Mind” kicked off the music mix, as did Queen’s, “We Will Rock You.”

 The new weekend-long event allowed sports fans to rub shoulders with their favorite athletes from past and present.
 Hosted at NYC’s Javits Center in Manhattan, attendees got the chance to experience live shows, examine rare sports memorabilia like baseball cards, and get up close and personal with historical pieces worn by legendary athletes of the past.